hemant-kushwaha/Swiggy_Clone/README.md

 This project focuses on building **scalable frontend architecture**, handling **complex UI states**, and implementing **real-world frontend features**.

+⚠️ **Disclaimer**

+This project is for educational purposes only and is not affiliated with Swiggy.
+All trademarks and API data belong to Swiggy.

 ---

 # 🚀 Live Demo